barneygale/quarry/docs/networking/factories_protocols.rst

 .. seealso:: :doc:`packet_names`.

-You are passed a :class:`~quarry.utils.buffer.Buffer` instance, which contains the payload of the packet.
+You are passed a :class:`~quarry.types.buffer.Buffer` instance, which contains the payload of the packet.
 If you hook a packet, you should ensure you read the entire payload.